France at the 2016 Summer Paralympics: Paracanoeing

 France earned a qualifying spot at the 2016 Summer Paralympics in this sport following their performance at the 2015 ICF Canoe Sprint & Paracanoe World Championships in Milan, Italy where the top six finishers in each Paralympic event earned a qualifying spot for their nation.
 Agnès Lacheux earned the spot for France after finishing sixth in the women's KL1 event.
 Cindy Moreau earned a second spot for France after finishing third in the women's KL3 event.

 Rowing

 One pathway for qualifying for Rio involved having a boat have top eight finish at the 2015 FISA World Rowing Championships in a medal event.
-France qualified for the 2016 Games under this criteria in the TA Mixed Double Sculls event with a third-place finish in a time of 04:06.080.
+France qualified for the 2016 Games under this criterion in the TA Mixed Double Sculls event with a third-place finish in a time of 04:06.080.
 France qualified a second boat with an eighth-place finish in the LTA Mixed Coxed Four event in a time of 03:32.590, thirteen seconds behind first-place finisher, Great Britain, who had a time of 03:19.560.